AP source: Derrick Rose has agreed to sign with Minnesota

 For Derrick Rose, what’s old is new again.

-Rose has signed with the Minnesota Timberwolves in a move that reunites the 2011 NBA MVP with three mainstays from his days in Chicago – coach Tom Thibodeau, as well as Jimmy Butler and Taj Gibson.
-The Timberwolves did not release the terms, but a person familiar with the situation told The Associated Press that the deal is for the remainder of the season.
+Rose has signed with the Minnesota Timberwolves, reuniting the 2011 NBA MVP with three mainstays from his days in Chicago: coach Tom Thibodeau and teammates Jimmy Butler and Taj Gibson.
+The Timberwolves did not release contract terms, but a person familiar with the situation told The Associated Press the deal is for the remainder of the season.

-Rose may debut as early as Thursday night, when Minnesota plays host to Boston.
+Rose was in uniform for the Wolves on Thursday night against Boston, but he didn’t get in the game.

-”The only thing I’m missing now is the opportunity,” Rose told reporters in Minnesota on Thursday. ”Talking to Thibs, he sounds like he’s going to give me the opportunity, so it’s all about learning the guys and fitting in at the right time.”
+”The only thing I’m missing now is the opportunity,” Rose told reporters in Minnesota earlier in the day. ”Talking to Thibs, he sounds like he’s going to give me the opportunity, so it’s all about learning the guys and fitting in at the right time.”

-Miami guard Dwyane Wade, who was teammates with Rose earlier this season in Cleveland, said he expected Rose and Thibodeau would reunite – and insisted the 29-year-old guard still, when healthy, can be elite.
+Miami guard Dwyane Wade, a teammate of Rose’s earlier this season in Cleveland, said he expected Rose and Thibodeau would reunite.
+He insisted the 29-year-old guard still, when healthy, can play at an elite level.

 ”He was the best player in training camp,” Wade said, noting that LeBron James was hurt for most of Cavs camp last fall. ”It’s always been about health with D-Rose.”

-Rose took some time off earlier this season to evaluate his options.
-He’s joining a Timberwolves team bidding for its first postseason trip since 2004, and entered play Thursday holding the sixth seed in a very close Western Conference race – where four games separate the eight teams from third place to 10th.
+Rose joined a Timberwolves team targeting its first postseason trip since 2004.
+They’re in sixth place in a tight Western Conference race where four games separate the eight teams from third to 10th.

-He said he isn’t worried about role, and said he can fit in alongside fellow Wolves point guards Jeff Teague and Tyus Jones.
+He said he isn’t worried about his role and that he can fit in alongside fellow Wolves point guards Jeff Teague and Tyus Jones.

 ”I think I can play with anybody, to tell you the truth,” Rose said. ”I know the game.
 I’m not a selfish player.
 I’m not here for stats or anything like that.
 I just want to win and help this team and franchise win.”